badlydrawnrob/elm-playground/elm-in-action/README.md

 ## Chapter 06

+> **I do not understand the `view` tests — probably about 50% of it.**
+>
-> I'll probably have to re-read this chapter — not sure it's a good idea to try and commit them to Anki cards.
+> I'll have to re-read this chapter — not sure it's a good idea to try and commit them to Anki cards.

 1. Why does this function return `(Err 1)` unchanged? (tip: look at the type signature).
 You'd use `Result.mapError` instead.